amyasnikov/validity/docs/features/custom_pollers.md

 class ScrapliPoller(CustomPoller):
+    # this class/function will be supplied with poller parameters
     driver_factory = Scrapli
-    host_param_name = 'host'  #  Scrapli expects "host" param containing ip address of the device driver_connect_method = 'open'  # This driver method (if defined) will be called to open the connection. driver_disconnect_method = 'close' # This driver method (if defined) will be called to gracefully close the connection.
+    # Scrapli class expects "host" param containing ip address of the device
+    host_param_name = 'host'
+    # This driver method (if defined) will be called to open the connection.
+    driver_connect_method = 'open'
+    # This driver method (if defined) will be called to gracefully close the connection.
+    driver_disconnect_method = 'close'

-    def poll_one_command(self, driver, command) -> str:
+    def poll_one_command(self, driver: Scrapli, command: Command) -> str:
         """
         Arguments:
             driver - object returned by calling driver_factory, usually represents connection to a particular device